shirewoman2/Consultancy/README.md

 ### Internal functions you’ll probably never need to use but listed just in case you’ve seen them and are curious about what they do

-  overlay XML files and fixed trial design XML files
-- detect_file_timestamp() - Figure out what date/time stamps on Excel
-  results files would be removed by the function remove_file_timestamp
 - addObsPoints() - INTERNAL PACKAGE USE: Add observed data points to a concentration-time plot
 - calc_dosenumber() - Calculate the dose number for each time in a set